carry0987/Telegram-Bot/docs/integration-recipes.md

 ---
 title: Integration Recipes
-description: Practical patterns for extending the bot template with new commands, state, and delivery modes.
+description: Practical patterns for extending the bot with new commands, state, and delivery modes.
 ---

 # Integration Recipes